 In this Article:

 Why such a divide?
 I’ve looked into this situation before in some of my other Glock reviews, links below.
-Suffice it to say that some folks put a high value on Gastonâs famous pistol while others, not so much.
-They feel “blocky” to some with smaller hands.
+Suffice it to say that some folks put a high value on Gastonâs famous pistol while others do not so much.
+They feel blocky to some with smaller hands.
 They are too simplistic for others.
 There is no thumb safety for yet other shooters.
 Some even say that they are overpriced.

-Before we get on with the M43 before us, you might be interested to read my other Glock pistol reviews – here are the links to them…
+Before we get on with the M43 before us, you might be interested to read my other Glock pistol reviews.
+Here are the links to them.

 - A roundup of Glock 9mm pistols